bigtreetech/docs/docs/Panda_Jetpack_V2.md

 - WiFi Connection Page

-    - After the initial setup or a factory reset, this page will automatically scan for nearby Wi-Fi networks, or you can manually tap the scan button.
+    - After initial setup or a factory reset, the interface will automatically scan for available Wi-Fi networks.
+If your network is not listed, tap Scan to refresh the list manually.

         <img src=img/PandaJetpackV2/en/wifi_scan.png width="300"/>

-    - Once the scan is complete, a pop-up will appear notifying you that the scan is finished.
+    - A confirmation message will appear when the scan is complete.

         <img src=img/PandaJetpackV2/en/wifi_scan_ok.png width="300"/>